protonemedia/laravel-cross-eloquent-search/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Other Laravel packages

+* [`Laravel Analytics Event Tracking`](https://github.com/pascalbaljetmedia/laravel-analytics-event-tracking): Laravel package to easily send events to Google Analytics.
+* [`Laravel Blade On Demand`](https://github.com/pascalbaljetmedia/laravel-blade-on-demand): Laravel package to compile Blade templates in memory.
+* [`Laravel FFMpeg`](https://github.com/pascalbaljetmedia/laravel-ffmpeg): This package provides an integration with FFmpeg for Laravel.
+The storage of the files is handled by Laravel's Filesystem.
+* [`Laravel Paddle`](https://github.com/pascalbaljetmedia/laravel-paddle): Paddle.com API integration for Laravel with support for webhooks/events.
+* [`Laravel WebDAV`](https://github.com/pascalbaljetmedia/laravel-webdav): WebDAV driver for Laravel's Filesystem.

 ### Security

 If you discover any security related issues, please email pascal@protone.media instead of using the issue tracker.